 Translational medicine and neurogenetics

-The Department has strong links to the Faculty of Medicine, the Strasbourg Academic Hospital (CHU) and the Faculty of Pharmacy, and with the Institut Clinique de la Souris, and strong cooperations with clinicians, patients associations and the pharmaceutical industry.
+The Department has strong links to the Faculty of Medicine, the Strasbourg Academic Hospital (CHU), and with the Institut Clinique de la Souris, and strong cooperations with clinicians, patients associations and the pharmaceutical industry.